oviney/blog/_posts/2023-12-27-securing-home-network-opendns-guide.markdown

 Reference: [The Future of OpenDNS](https://www.opendns.com/home-internet-security/)

-In conclusion, securing your home network with OpenDNS is a vital step in safeguarding your digital life.
-By understanding the threat landscape, setting up and customizing OpenDNS, and following best security practices, you can create a robust defense against online threats.
+In conclusion, securing your home network with OpenDNS is vital in safeguarding your digital life.
+By understanding the threat landscape, setting up and customizing OpenDNS, and following best security practices, you can create a robust defence against online threats.
 Remember, in the digital world, your home network is your fortress, and OpenDNS is your sentinel at the gate.